Lower bounds on nonnegative rank via nonnegative nuclear norms: The lower bound

 In this section we describe how one can use semidefinite programming to obtain polynomial-time computable lower bounds on $\nu_+(A)$, and thus on $\rank_+(A)$.
-We outline here the hierarchy of relaxations of the copositive cone proposed by Parrilo in \cite{parrilo2000structured} which is a particular instance of a sums-of-squares relaxation.
+We outline here the hierarchy of approximations of the copositive cone proposed by Parrilo in \cite{parrilo2000structured} using sums-of-squares techniques.

 Recall that a symmetric matrix $M \in \cS^n$ is copositive if $x^\tr M x \geq 0$ for all $x \geq 0$.
 An equivalent way of formulating this condition is to say that the following polynomial of degree~4